 - You should keep an extra set of electronic backup records in a safe place away from your original set.

 - One advantage of preparing your own taxes with tax software is you can have control over saving your own copies of tax files.
-Always save your tax return as a PDF file and back it up on a flash drive or CD.
+Always save your tax return as a PDF file and back it up on a flash drive.

 - I always suggest that you email yourself a copy of your PDF file(s) so even if your computer is inaccessible, you can access your emailed PDF file from any computer.